syhlalala/PAM-AE/README.md

 ## Software dependencies
 PAM requires g++ 5.4.0 or later versions supporting the Cilk Plus extensions.
 The scripts that we provide in the repository use "numactl" for better performance.
 All tests can also run directly without "numactl".

+We use python to write a script to organize all results and compute speedup.
+It is not required to run tests.

 ## Datasets
 We use the publicly available Wikipedia database (dumped on Oct.
 1, 2016) for the inverted index experiment.
 We release a sample (1% of total size) in the github repository (35MB compressed).
 The full data (3.5TB compressed) is available on request.
 All other applications use randomly generated data.